teacher2018/kubectl-low-evict-pod/README.md

 # kubectl-low-evict-pod

-  This tool is used for all versions of kubernetes to evict pod, especially for low versions of kubernetes that do not support evict interface.
+  This tool is used for all versions of kubernetes to evict pod, especially that do not successfully evict fron its node.

   ## Build